jahrei/jahrei/README.md

 # jahrei. 👋🏼
 + love to tinker with computer hardware and software alike (jahrei labs) 💻🖥;⌨🖱
 + currently studying electrical / computer engineering ⚡️
-+ spearheading the MCXXVI project, a personal self-improvement project 🔱⚓️
++ spearheading the 1126 project, a personal self-improvement project 🔱⚓️